Scattering above energy norm of a focusing size-dependent log energy-supercritical Schrodinger equation with radial data below ground state: Introduction

-with $\theta \in [0, 2 \pi)$ and $W$ defined by $W(x) := \frac{1}{\left(1 + \frac{|x|^{2}}{n(n-2)} \right)^{\frac{n-2}{2}}}$. \\ \\ The asymptotic behavior of the solutions for energies below that of the ground states has been studied in \cite{kenmer}.
-In particular global existence and scattering (i.e the linear asymptotic behavior) were proved for potential energies below that of the ground states.
-The asymptotic behavior of the solutions was studied in \cite{duymerle} for energies equal to that of the ground states and in \cite{roynak} for energies slightly larger than that of the ground states.
+with $\theta \in [0, 2 \pi)$ and $W$ defined by $W(x) := \frac{1}{\left(1 + \frac{|x|^{2}}{n(n-2)} \right)^{\frac{n-2}{2}}}$. \\ \\ The asymptotic behavior of the solutions for critical energies below the ground states' has been studied in \cite{kenmer}.
+In particular global existence and scattering (i.e the linear asymptotic behavior) were proved for critical potential energies below the ground states' \footnote{Strictly speaking, the result in \cite{kenmer} is stated for critical energies (resp. kinetic energies) below the critical energy (resp. the critical kinetic energy) of the ground states.
+A simple argument shows that the conditions are the same if the word "kinetic" is replaced with "potential": see Appendix $A$.
+For a definition of the critical energy, the critical kinetic energy, and the critical potential energy we refer to (\ref{Eqn:CriticalEnergy}).}.
+The asymptotic behavior of the solutions was studied in \cite{duymerle} for energies equal to the ground states' and in \cite{roynak} for energies slightly larger than it.

 If $p > 1+ \frac{4}{n-2}$ then $s_{p} > 1$ and we are in the energy supercritical regime.
 Since for all $\epsilon > 0$ there exists $c_{\epsilon} > 0$ such that $ \left| |u|^{\frac{4}{n-2}} u \right| \lesssim \left| |u|^{\frac{4}{n-2}} u g(|u|) \right| \leq c_{\epsilon} \max{(1, | |u|^{\frac{4}{n-2}+ \epsilon} u | ) }$ then the nonlinearity of (\ref{Eqn:BarelySchrod}) is said to be barely supercritical.